Hours of Operation:

 If you are found guilty, you may make an oral or written motion to the

 court for a new trial.
 The motion must be made

-within one day after a judgment of guilt has been rendered against you.
+within five days after a judgment of guilt has been rendered against you.

 The judge may grant a new trial if the judge is persuaded that justice